Soccer Vs. Football Field: Big Comparison Guide

 As we can see from the table, and as we’ve learned from the previous two sections of this text, soccer fields can vary in length and width, while football fields need to meet specific dimension criteria.

-While we can say that the minimum requirements for a soccer field nearly match the football field ones, we should also keep in mind that soccer fields are rarely built to the minimum requirements.
+While we can say that the minimum requirements for a soccer field nearly match those for a football field, we should also keep in mind that soccer fields are rarely built to meet the minimum requirements.

-In the English Premier League, for example, a typical field is 115 yards long and 74 yards wide.
+For example, in the English Premier League, a typical field is 115 yards long and 74 yards wide.

 If we disregard the end zones, which add 10 yards to each side of the football field, soccer fields are longer.

 However, things are more complicated in practice.
-A typical soccer field is rarely built to meet the maximum requirements, but rather to the Premier League average, we mentioned before.
+As we mentioned before, a typical soccer field is rarely built to meet the maximum requirements but rather to the Premier League average.
 Therefore, a soccer field is no longer than a football field.

 A complicated question with a complicated answer, the length of the field is a source of endless confusion among fans and endless discussion among connoisseurs of soccer and football.

 It’s up to you to decide which measurements should be considered and take a stance.
-If you ask me, a soccer field is longer.
+A soccer field is longer.

 Is the MLS field smaller than FIFA?